srnas/plumed2/README.md

 Below you can see the content of the local branches.
 These branches might be merged to official plumed repository as soon as they are ready for production.

 * _srnas-master_: This README file.

+* _v2.1-openmp_: A branch implementing OpenMP parallelization for a few variables.
+This branch also contains multiple-time-step integration.
+It will be merged in the official repository into v2.2.